-My advice for parents, founded on many years of working with highly capable children, is to be highly attentive to even the smallest daily struggles a child displays during the preschool years.
-Below you will find a list of symptoms that should indicate challenges.
+Our advice for parents, founded on many years of working with highly capable children, is to be highly attentive to even the smallest daily struggles a child displays, particularly during the early school years.
+Below you will find a list of symptoms indicative of such challenges.

-Parents are also encouraged to ask the caregiver for additional information whenever a potential concern regarding their child’s development is surfaced and specifically inquire about the child’s skills in comparison to his or her peers.
+Parents are also encouraged to ask the teacher for additional information whenever a potential concern regarding their child’s development is surfaced and specifically inquire about the child’s skills in comparison to their peers.

-Most importantly, I recommend that parents and teachers alike do not make any assumptions that these, seemingly minor, developmental gaps will disappear with time.
+Most importantly, we recommend that parents and teachers alike do not make any assumptions that these, seemingly minor, developmental gaps will disappear with time.
 Unfortunately, the contrary is true - such gaps usually widen over time as the functional demands of the child increase.